keirthana/anbox-cloud-docs/howto/setup-custom-idp/index.md

 Navigate to the *Settings* tab of your application.

 **For authenticating a web client**, add your web client's address to the *Allowed Callback URLs*, followed by `/oidc/callback`.
+This could be your Anbox Cloud dashboard or a custom web client.
 For example: `https://example.com:8406/oidc/callback`.You can choose to use an IP address instead of a domain name and `:8406` is the default listening port.
 This default port might differ for your setup.

 To the *Allowed Logout URLs*, add your web client's address, for example, `https://example.com:8406`.
 Enable *Allow Refresh Token Rotation* and save.